 ASEBP is making some changes to its drug management programs.

-- Managed Formulary - ASEBP's drug formulary is the list of generic and brand-name prescription drugs covered by our Extended Health Care (EHC) plans.
-ASEBP is adopting Alberta Blue Cross’ (ABC’s) managed formulary, which will provide more flexibility and streamlining of services for covered members, their dependents, and health care providers when it comes to handling requests for special authorization drugs.
-With this new process, ABC will manage the drugs that will be included in our drug formulary and administer all special authorization requests.
+- Generic and Brand Name Prescription Drug List - ASEBP will now be using Alberta Blue Cross' (ABC's) list of generic and brand-name prescription drugs that will be covered by our Extended Health Care (EHC) plans.
+This change will provide more flexibility and streamlining of services for covered members, their dependants, and health care providers when it comes to handling requests for special authorization drugs.
+With this new process, ABC will manage the drugs that will be included on our drug list and administer all special authorization requests.
 Members can find drug special authorization decisions under Documents on My ASEBP.
 Please note that ASEBP will no longer mail decisions to members.
 More information on how to submit drug special authorization requests is available on our website.

-- Generic Substitution - Our generic substitution policy helps to control drug plan costs by limiting coverage of brand-name drugs to the cost of the generic alternative.
-ASEBP is changing from Least Cost Alternative (LCA) pricing to generic substitutions for all drugs on ASEBP’s drug benefit list.
-This change will expand the scope of drugs that ASEBP limits coverage to generic alternatives.
+- Generic Alternative Pricing - ASEBP is changing from Least Cost Alternative (LCA) pricing to generic pricing for all brand-name drugs on ASEBP's drug benefit list.
+This change will expand the list of drugs where ASEBP pays up to the generic alternative price.

 Dental fees are the amounts your dentist charges for the services they provide.
 The ASEBP will increase our Dental Benefit List fees to match the Alberta Dental Association and College (ADA&C) 2022 fee guide.
 While you may have 100 per cent coverage for certain dental services, 100 per cent of your dentist's bill may not be covered if they charge more than what is outlined in the ASEBP Dental Benefit List.
 To avoid surprises, have your dentist submit a predetermination to estimate how much of a certain service or procedure will be covered by your ASEBP Dental Care plan.